Unauthorised Structures and Derelict Sites

 - It does not comply with all the conditions and limitations to qualify a development as exempt.

-If you want to make a complaint about unauthorised development fill in the Enforcement Representation Form and send it back to the address below.
+If you want to make a complaint about unauthorised development fill in the Planning Enforcement Complaint Form and FAQ Complaint Form Regarding Alleged Unauthorised Development and send it back to the address below.
 Please read the attached notes carefully before sending the form to us.

 Is any land which detracts, or is likely to detract, to a material degree from the amenity, character or appearance of land in the neighbourhood of the land in question because of;